warniel08/MyProfile/README.md

-# README
+# MyProfile Site

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This site was created to display information about me and to showcase my development projects I've had the pleasure of working on.
+This site was created using:

+* Ruby '2.3.1'

-* Ruby version
+* Ruby on Rails '5.0.2'

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Bootstrap-SASS '3.3.6'

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL '9.6.2'

+It is deployed using:

-* ...
+* Heroku